edelvalle/xoutil/docs/source/xoutil/bound.rst

 Using the `Bounded.generate`:meth: method
 =========================================

-Calling a `bounded generator` simply returns the last valued produced by the `unbounded generator`, but sometimes you need to actually *see* all the values produced.
+Calling a `bounded function` simply returns the last valued produced by the `unbounded generator`, but sometimes you need to actually *see* all the values produced by the `bounded generator`.
 This is useful if you need to meld several `generators` with partially overlapping boundary conditions.

 Let's give an example by extending a bit the example given in the previous section.
-Assume you now need to extend your cron task to also read an Inbox as much as it can and then send as many messages as it can.
+Assume you now need to extend your cron task to also read an Inbox as much as it can and send as many messages as it can.
 Both things should be done under a given amount of time, however the accumulated size of sent messages should not surpass a threshold of bytes to avoid congestion.

 For this task you may use both `timed`:func: and `accumulated`:func:.
-Notice that you to apply `accumulated`:func: only to the process of sending the messages and the `timed` boundary to the overall process.
+Notice that you must apply `accumulated`:func: only to the process of sending the messages and the `timed` boundary to the overall process.

 This can be accomplished like this: